gferhpc/supercomputing.tue.nl/pages/documentation/steps/data/index.md

 ### Start an interactive Desktop Session

-Login to [The Umbrella Cluster](https://hpc.tue.nl) and request a Interactive Desktop (Scroll Down to the bottom of the list of Tiles), ! hour, 1 CPU and 4 GB of memmory should be sufficient to finish the configuration.
+Login to [The Umbrella Cluster](https://hpc.tue.nl) and request a Interactive Desktop (Scroll Down to the bottom of the list of Tiles), ! hour, 1 CPU and 4 GB of memory should be sufficient to finish the configuration.

 ### Setting up a connection to Microsoft OneDrive